 Baby-Introduction

 Babies are such delightful and mysterious creatures.
 One day your baby is lying on his or her back and a few minutes later baby is two feet away on his or her tummy.
-The first activities we do with our babies are hold them, touch them, look into their eyes and talk to them like we have known them forever.
+The first activities we do with our babies are hold them, touch them, look them in the eyes and talk to them like we have known them forever.
 Your love and attention helps your baby adjust to his or her new environment.
-Each stage of development is crucial and the role parents and caretakers play is so important.

 Cooing and making other noises is also a way to communicate, respond to your baby's first communication.
 You can coo back or say "hi."
 Your baby will start playing this game with you if you encourage him or her by repeating the game.
 The more you play the same game with you baby, the more complex the games will become.
 It's okay if you get blank stares in the beginning, just keep on talking and playing with your baby.

-This is a great time rock your baby and read an illustrated book.
+This is a great time rock your baby and read a first illustrated book.
 Start by reading just one page.

 Also, simple finger plays and songs are a great activity.
 Hold your baby's hands or feet when singing finger plays and do easy movements.